UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 Conda packages are downloaded from remote channels, which are URLs to directories containing conda packages.
-The `conda` command searches a standard set of channels, referred to as `default`.
-The `default` channels include:
+The `conda` command searches a standard set of channels, referred to as `defaults`.
+The `defaults` channels include:

 *   `main`: The majority of all new Anaconda, Inc. package builds are hosted here.
-Included in conda's defaults channel as the top priority channel.
+Included in `defaults` as the top priority channel.
 *   `r`: Microsoft R Open conda packages and [Anaconda, Inc.'s R conda packages](https://anaconda.org/r/repo).
-    This channel is included in conda's defaults channel.
-When creating new environments, MRO is now chosen as the default R implementation.

-Unless otherwise specified, packages installed using `conda` will be downloaded from the `default` channels.
+Unless otherwise specified, packages installed using `conda` will be downloaded from the `defaults` channels.

 > ## The `conda-forge` channel
 >
-> In addition to the `default` channels that are managed by Anaconda Inc., there is another channel called that also has
+> In addition to the `defaults` channels that are managed by Anaconda Inc., there is another channel called that also has
 > a special status.
 The [Conda-Forge](https://github.com/conda-forge) project "_is a community led collection of
 > recipes, build infrastructure and distributions for the conda package manager._"
 >